Standard picture frame sizes are available everywhere, because, well, they're standard.

 The beauty of making your own picture frames is that you can make them any size you want and it allows you to frame odd sized items, but...

-Sometimes it's just easier to use a standard frame and it may even save you some money.
+...sometimes it's just easier to use standard picture frames.
+It may even save you some money.

-This is particularly true if you're buying mat board to fit frames you make.
+This is particularly true if you're buying mat board and glass to fit the frames you make.

-We will cover this in detail on the Custom Sizes page but remember this (I forgot how much there is to remember!):
+We'll cover this in detail on the Custom Sizes page, but remember this:

-Use these charts as a handy guide to help you plan your project.
+Use these charts as handy guides to help you plan your project.

-The suggested border width chart helps you figure out what size borders you should cut in your mat boards depending on the size of your picture.
+The suggested border width chart helps you figure out how wide mat borders around your art work should be based on the size of the artwork itself.

-Simply add the measurements of 2 sides of your frame.
+Simply add the measurements of 1 vertical and 1 horizontal side of your picture.

 11"+14" = 25"